Createdd/Writing/articles/APIIntro.md

 ## Building the API routes

+#### Set up basics
+- install the nodemon package to simplify developing and add the script in the package.json accordingly
 - start with creating a basic web server in an express app (check out the docs of express for an example)
 - use express middleware to be as flexible as possible
 - add the body-parser package to parse requests
 - use the parser in a middleware

+#### Create first routes

 ## Modeling data for the API